kimchitsigai/Articles-and-Tutorials/pbx_install.md

 ## Configure Mail Server

-To configure Postfix & Cyrus SASL, begin with **Step Two** of this article: [How To Install Postfix on CentOS 6 | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-install-postfix-on-centos-6).
+To configure Postfix &amp; Cyrus SASL, begin with **Step Two** of this article: [How To Install Postfix on CentOS 6 | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-install-postfix-on-centos-6); but skip the section related to editing the <code/etc/imapd.conf</code> file.

 ## Security